Course Outline

 Script that:

-• collects data from an API
+• Retrieves data from an API

-• processes the information
+• Processes the received information

-• generates a report
+• Generates a report

 Exercise 2 – Automating data collection